 - What types of roles can I audition for on Broadway?

 - What to expect at a Broadway audition

 - Do I need an agent to get on Broadway?

 - What Broadway terms should I know?

-Broadway is a group of live theater venues in New York City that produce professional stage plays and musicals.
-You might be surprised to learn that Broadway theaters are defined primarily by their seating capacity—500 or more seats, and the theater is Broadway; 100 or more, and it’s Off-Broadway.
+Broadway refers to a group of live theater venues in New York City that produce professional stage plays and musicals.
+You might be surprised to learn that Broadway theaters are defined primarily by their seating capacity—500 or more seats, and a theater is considered Broadway; 100 or more, and it’s Off-Broadway.
 Theaters with fewer than 100 seats are typically considered Off-Off-Broadway.

 Most of Broadway’s 41 theaters are owned by three companies:

 The Shubert Organization is the largest group by far.
 It currently operates 17 Broadway and six Off-Broadway theaters.
 The Nederlander Organization runs nine Broadway houses.
 Jujamcyn Theaters has five Broadway venues in its portfolio.

 These three don’t own every Broadway house, though.
 Smaller, subscriber-supported companies include the Roundabout Theatre Company (which operates three venues); Manhattan Theatre Club (the Samuel J. Friedman Theatre); and Lincoln Center, which owns one Broadway theater, the Vivian Beaumont.